 Walnut Oil for Disease Treatment

 Walnut oil is a well-known treatment in cardiovascular diseases.
 It strengthens the heart muscle, strengthens the walls of blood vessels, prevents thrombosis, and expands small blood vessels.
 Walnut oil is widely used in the treatment of digestive tract diseases: gastritis, colitis, stomach wounds, reducing gastric acidity.
 Regular consumption of Walnut oil reduces breast, ovarian, colon, and prostate cancer risk, and improves renal function.
-Walnut oil promotes regular flow of the bile, increases the elasticity of the bile ducts.
+It also promotes the regular flow of the bile, increases the elasticity of the bile ducts.

 Pure Walnut Oil Uses

-Walnut oil can be used in different ways.
-It can be used as a supplement in family planning – cold pressed Walnut oil stimulates spermatogenesis.
-Walnut oil can also be used to treat fungal infections like Candida, jock itch and athlete’s foot.
+It can be used in different ways.
+This oil can be used as a supplement in family planning – cold pressed Walnut oil stimulates spermatogenesis.
+Walnut oil can also be help to treat fungal infections like Candida, jock itch and athlete’s foot.
 It also has the following properties; antiseptic, anti-inflammatory, anti-bacterial, anti-fungal, laxative, analgesic, anti-aging, anti-cancer and regenerative.
-Walnut oil is often used in food.
+It is often used in food.
 It can be drizzled over salads, as a flavor for fish/streak and be used with pasta.

 Why using pure natural walnut oil instead of the nuts?
 CAUTION!

 Walnut kernels are harmful to eat when you have a cough, bronchitis, angina, allergy, asthma, inflammation of the lungs, hives, eczema, psoriasis, atopic dermatitis.